subdigital/blog/source/_posts/2015-11-01-painless-authentication-on-apple-tv.markdown

 ---
 layout: post
-title: "User-Friendly Authentication on Apple TV"
+title: "Painless Authentication on Apple TV"
 date: 2015-11-01 22:34:28 -0600
 comments: true
 categories: tvOS
 ---

 The primary input mechanism for Apple TV text entry is a single thumb on a tiny trackpad.
 Needless to say, entering text is a nuissance.
-Entering comlpex passwords is painful.
+Entering complex passwords is downright _painful_.

 So painful, in fact, that I'd expect most people to just drop out and never come back if you present them with a log in screen.

 <!-- more -->

-Apple recognized this and provided an automatic first-time set up using your iPhone.
-You wake up your phone and put it close to the device and it sets most things up for you automatically.
+Apple recognized this and provided an automatic first-time set up of your Apple TV using your iPhone.
+You wake up your phone and put it close to the device and it sets most things up for you automatically, using Bluetooth.

 For the [NSScreencast](http://nsscreencast.com) app I knew I had to provide a better mechanism for logging in than entering in an email address and password.

 I decided to follow the Youtube model, and have you activate the device using your web browser on a a phone or laptop.

+### Activate the Device with a Short Code

 When the app needs the user to authenticate, it requests a code from the server.
 Along with this request, it sends a UUID, unique to the device.